 Blended Case Management/Children and Adolescents – To purchase personal/hygiene products, cleaning products, food, seasonal clothing items and other daily living needs for children and adolescents in the Children’s Behavioral Health Program and to be used for start-up costs for community and school-based activities, i.e. intramural sports, Boy Scouts, Girl Scouts, etc.

-Therapeutic Staff Support (TSS) (Provides therapeutic support to children with Bipolar Disorders and Attention Deficit Hyperactivity Disorders) - To assist with community activity fees for children receiving behavioral health services and to purchase therapeutic activities and games, pool passes to area pools, weighted vests, teddy bears for children who are experiencing sensory issues and a sensory table to be used at the Children’s Behavioral Health Center.
+Therapeutic Staff Support (TSS) (Provides therapeutic support to children with Bipolar Disorders and Attention Deficit Hyperactivity Disorders) - To assist with community activity fees for children receiving behavioral health services and to purchase therapeutic games that would encourage active participation by the individual and family to support and attain goals necessary to prevent more intensive services.

 Children and Adolescents Partial Hospitalization (Blair & Centre counties) – To stock the “Rewards Store” (acute/individual outpatient program) and “group store” (Hearts and Strides – Centre County), a therapeutic incentive-based program that changes negative behaviors into positive ones with the use of a rewards system.
 Items to include basic school items and activity items to encourage family cohesiveness and participation.

 Children and Adolescents Partial Hospitalization (Blair County) – To fund the rental of a van for June-August to transport local school-aged youth to and from treatment at the center.
 The van will make multiple trips daily and is estimated to transport a total of 150 youth each week.